 Bowel-associated dermatosis-arthritis syndrome (BADAS, bowel bypass syndrome) presents with recurrent and episodic flu-like symptoms, polyarthralgia and cutaneous lesions.

-- BADAS is thought to be driven by overgrowth of bacteria in areas of altered gastrointestinal tract, following surgery or inflammation.
+- BADAS is thought to be driven by the overgrowth of bacteria in areas of an altered gastrointestinal tract, following surgery or inflammation.

 - Skin signs include: